 It is critical that everyone involved understands the goals and how they were determined.
 To have half of the family on one page (or worse, half of a marriage) while the rest is on a totally different page is a recipe for disaster.

 We had several goals in mind that either have come to pass or are in the process of coming to pass.
-And we continue to refine and revist those goals as we go.
+And we continue to refine and revisit those goals as we go.
+We wanted to:

-- We wanted me to not have to work outside the home.
+- enable me to not have to work outside the home.

-- We wanted David to be able to work at home.
+- enable David to be able to work at home.

-- We wanted to use our creative gifts in a way that blesses other people but also produced the income we need.
+- use our creative gifts in a way that blesses other people but also produced the income we need.

-- We wanted to be freer to practice hospitality more often.
+- be freer to practice hospitality more often.

-- We wanted to have more control over our daily, weekly and yearly schedule, especially if we were blessed with children so we would have freedom to homeschool and set our own schedule.
+- have more control over our daily, weekly and yearly schedule, especially if we were blessed with children so we would have freedom to homeschool and set our own schedule.

-- We wanted more quiet time for reading, studying and just resting.
+- have more quiet time for reading, studying and just resting.

-- We wanted to pay off our house long before we reach retirement age.
+- pay off our house long before we reach retirement age.